hocuscodus/qed-lang/faq.md

 ## This looks interesting.
 May I contribute?

 Contributors are welcome!
-There are still lots of things to do on many aspects: compiler, library, QED modules, UI component templates, debugger with QED source code, documentation, etc. Please DM me through email (qedlang@gmail.com), [X](https://x.com/qedlang) or [reddit](https://www.reddit.com/r/qedlang).
+There are still lots of things to do on many aspects: compiler, library, QED modules, UI component templates, better tooling, documentation, etc. Please DM me through email (qedlang@gmail.com), [X](https://x.com/qedlang) or [reddit](https://www.reddit.com/r/qedlang).
 If enough people are interested, I'll set up something like, for instance, a Discord community.